Great Things are not done by impulse: Wedding Wisdom from a Retired Designer

 - Beata

-Wedding Wisdom from a Retired Designer: What I've Learned About Love and Celebration
+Wedding Wisdom: What I've Learned About Love and Celebration

 "Great things are not done by impulse, but by a series of small things brought together."